VeRCYe Pipeline Inputs Documentation

 APSIM Execution (apsim_execution)

-• local.executable_fpath: Path to the local APSIM executable.
-Follow the setup instruction to install it and replace this path if not using docker.
+use_docker: SetTrueto run APSIM in Docker.docker.image: Docker image (apsiminitiative/apsimng).
+Should already have been downloaded.docker.platform: Device platform (e.g.,'linux/amd64').local.executable_fpath: Path to the local APSIM executable.
+Follow the setup instruction to install it and replace this path if not using docker.local.n_jobs: Number of threads (-1uses APSIM default).

 Evaluation Parameters

-• aggregation_levels: Dictionary where the keys are names for levels at which results should be aggregated for evaluation and values are columns in the shapefile allowing to aggregate simulation level results.
-E.g a the shapefile might have a column Admin2 and the simulations are run at Admin3.
-So all predictions that share the same Admin2 region would be aggregated and metrics would be computed for these.
+Example: The shapefile might have a column Admin2 and the simulations are run at Admin3.
+So all predictions that share the same Admin2 region would be aggregated and metrics would be additionally computed for this aggregation.

 Scripts Configuration